lelloc/doc-admin/content/administration/system-configuration.rst

       System Configuration - Setting Different

 11. Click on the *Deploy selected changes* button.
-If several settings are changed, it is possible to deploy on the selected settings.
+If several settings are changed, it is possible to deploy only the selected settings.
 12. Add a deployment comment, that explain for other administrators, what is changed and why.
 Use full sentence here.

    .. figure:: images/system-configuration-10-deploy.png